wireapp/wire-server-deploy/offline/demo-wiab.md

     - **Download as ZIP:** [wire-server-deploy/archive/master.zip](https://github.com/wireapp/wire-server-deploy/archive/refs/heads/master.zip) (requires unzip)
     - **Clone with Git:** `git clone https://github.com/wireapp/wire-server-deploy.git` (requires git)
   - The inventory file [ansible/inventory/demo/host.yml](../ansible/inventory/demo/host.yml) to update and verify the following variables (required unless noted optional):
-    - ansible_host: aka **deploy_node** i.e. IP address or hostname of VM where Wire will be deployed (Required)
+    - **ansible_host**: aka **deploy_node** i.e. IP address or hostname of VM where Wire will be deployed (Required)
-    - ansible_user: username to access the deploy_node (Required)
+    - **ansible_user**: username to access the deploy_node (Required)
-    - ansible_ssh_private_key_file: SSH key file path for ansible_user@deploy_node (Required)
+    - **ansible_ssh_private_key_file**: SSH key file path for ansible_user@deploy_node (Required)
-    - target_domain: The domain you want to use for wire installation eg. example.com (Required)
+    - **target_domain**: The domain you want to use for wire installation eg. example.com (Required)
-    - wire_ip: Gateway IP address for Wire, could be same as deploy_node's IP (Optional).
+    - **wire_ip**: Gateway IP address for Wire, could be same as deploy_node's IP (Optional).
 If not specified, the playbook will attempt to detect it (network ACLs permitting).
 If your deploy_node is only reachable on a private network, set this explicitly.
+    - **use_cert_manager**: Controls TLS certificate management behavior (Optional, default: true)
+      - **true** (default): Deploys cert-manager and nginx-ingress-services for automatic HTTPS certificate generation via Let's Encrypt.
+This is the recommended option for most deployments with internet-accessible domains.
+      - **false**: Skips cert-manager deployment and nginx-ingress-services chart.
+When disabled, you must manually provide TLS certificates for your domain and configure ingress manually.
+See [Bring your own certificates](https://github.com/wireapp/wire-server/tree/develop/charts/nginx-ingress-services) for instructions.
-    - artifact_hash: Check with wire support about this value (used by the download step)
+    - **artifact_hash**: Check with wire support about this value (used by the download step)

-Note: the playbook installs a set of system tools during the `install_pkgs` tasks (for example `docker`/`containerd`, `kubectl`, `minikube` when provisioning a cluster, `yq`, `jq`, `ncat`).
+Note: The playbook installs a comprehensive set of system tools and libraries during the `install_pkgs` tasks.
+See [Package Installation](#4-package-installation) for the complete list.
 If you already have these tools on the deploy node you may skip the `install_pkgs` tag when running the playbook.

 - **Network Access Requirements**: